Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Few-shot Language Coordination by Modeling Theory of Mind;** Hao Zhu et al
 - **Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind;** Mo Yu et al
 - **TVSHOWGUESS: Character Comprehension in Stories as Speaker Guessing;** Yisi Sang et al
+- **Is the Brain Mechanism for Hierarchical Structure Building Universal Across Languages?
+An fMRI Study of Chinese and English;** Xiaohan Zhang et al